Travilah, Maryland: History

 The Travilah community has a long history that dates back to the 1800s at a crossroads at what is now Travilah Road and Glen Road.
 A small unnamed agricultural community grew at this intersection in the mid-1800s because it was less than 2 mi from the Chesapeake and Ohio Canal (a.k.a.
 C&O Canal).
 The intersecting roads also led to mills that were located within a few miles of the intersection, and many of the area farms produced the wheat used by the mills to make flour.

 The community had a general store in 1882 that may have existed as early as the 1840s.
 In 1883, the unnamed community was assigned a Post Office.
 Travilah Clagett was the first postmaster, and the United States Post Office used the name Travilah to identify the unnamed location.
 The Clagetts were prominent land owners in this portion of Montgomery County.
 Clagett served as postmaster for about half the year, and died from tuberculosis before the year was over.

 In addition to the general store, the crossroads had a blacksmith, church, schoolhouse, and town hall.
 The Travilah Baptist Church was built in 1894 and had over 300 members in 1976.
-It was destroyed by fire in 1980.
+The original church building (circa 1894) was removed by a controlled burn by the Rockville Volunteer Fire Department in 1980, due to its asbestos content.
 A Travilah Elementary School exists today at the intersection of Dufief Mill Road and Travilah Road in North Potomac, but it should not be confused with the one-room schoolhouse formerly located at the Travilah crossroads that closed in 1943 (and later burned down).
 The original schoolhouse was built in 1865.
 A town hall was built in 1910, and the building still exists today although it is privately owned.
 The general store, which eventually was also a gas station, closed in 1967.

 A small corner shopping center, built in 1979, is located at the Travilah Road-Glen Road intersection.
 The center was originally named Glenvilah Shopping Center, but was renamed Potomac Oak Center in honor of the historic Travilah Oak tree located there close to Travilah Road.
 Several homes were also located in the area and a large 150-year-old farmhouse remains across from the shopping center.